geek-cookbook/geek-cookbook/docs/kubernetes/loadbalancer/metallb/index.md

     * [x] Create a bootstrap/helmrepository-metallb.yaml file
     * [x] Your helmrelease-metallb will point to that chart
     * [x] Your configmap-metallb-helm-chart-value-overrides.yaml will have the values from [Metallb's values.yaml](https://github.com/metallb/metallb/blob/main/charts/metallb/values.yaml)
-    * [ ] The Namespace, Kustomization, and HelmRelease templates will otherwise be the same.
+    * [ ] The Namespace, Kustomization and other configmap templates will otherwise be the same.

 ??? example "For arm nodes: Create a bootstrap/helmrepository-metallb.yaml file (click to expand)"
     ```yaml title="/bootstrap/helmrepositories/helmrepository-metallb.yaml"